9 Software Tool Success Stories

 Subscribe: https://www.youtube.com/c/NathanLatkawatchCodiga CEO Julien Delange: True bonding for remote teams...
 Visit them: www.codiga.ioSee more of Julien'...

-Julien Delange (from Denver, Colorado, USA) started Codiga over 2 years ago.
+Julien Delange (from Denver, Colorado, USA) started Codiga about 3 years ago.

 Julien Delange founded Codiga, a platform offering code snippets & code analysis services that aids programmers in producing better code faster.